percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 | `replicas: [host:port, ...]` field on the source listing expected replicas | Requires cross-cluster knowledge on the source side     |

-### 5.8 No replication filters in CRD
+### 5.9 No replication filters in CRD

 **Chosen approach:** Multi-source replication works only with non-overlapping schemas across channels.
 We will document this - we do not expose `replicate-do-db`/`replicate-ignore-db` in the CRD.

 **Why:** Out of scope, users with more advanced needs can apply filters via `spec.mysql.configuration` if absolutely required.

-### 5.9 Source-side scaling requires manual `sources` updates (async clusterType)

-**Chosen approach:** For async-clusterType sources, the user updates each replica's `replicationChannels[].sources` list when the source cluster scales.
-For GR sources, `asynchronous_connection_failover_add_managed()` tracks GR membership and removes the manual step.

-**Why:** Cross-cluster watches require complicated tooling.
-Documenting the manual step for the async path is acceptable; the GR path (more common) is already automatic.

 ---

 ## 6. Replication Model Impact

+This release supports `clusterType: group-replication` only.
+Async-clusterType behavior is deferred to a follow-up.

-### 6.1 Group Replication source
+### 6.1 Source cluster (GR)

 - Replica side uses `asynchronous_connection_failover_add_managed()` with the source-cluster endpoint(s) provided in `replicationChannels[].sources`; MySQL queries the source's `performance_schema.replication_group_members` to maintain the failover list dynamically.
 - In-source primary failover is invisible to the operator.
-- Source-cluster scaling is invisible to the operator.
+- Source-cluster scaling is invisible to the operator — MySQL's failover list updates automatically from GR membership.

-### 6.2 Group Replication replica
+### 6.2 Replica cluster (GR)

 - Channels run on the GR primary only.
 On a GR primary change, the operator re-asserts channels on the new primary and runs `RESET REPLICA ALL FOR CHANNEL '<name>'` on the old primary.
 - `super_read_only = ON` is set cluster-wide via in-cluster GR replication — the operator sets it on the primary, GR propagates the change.

-### 6.3 Async source

-- Replica side uses `asynchronous_connection_failover_add_source()` with the static endpoint list from `replicationChannels[].sources`.
-- Source-cluster scaling requires updating `replicationChannels[].sources` on each replica.

-### 6.4 Async replica

-- Channels run on the async primary.
-On a primary change (orchestrator-driven), the operator re-asserts channels on the new primary as in the GR case.

-### 6.5 Differences and Why

-The GR path is more automatic because GR exposes membership via a documented performance-schema view that MySQL's failover mechanism consumes directly.
-Async clusters have no equivalent; Orchestrator manages topology but is not queryable by the replica's MySQL.

 ---